CodewithSudeep/Tutorial-PHP-Edition/Advance Calculator/Readme.md

 }
  ```

-**5.Once the type of operation is obtained, we perform each operation in separate if statement block as highlighted below:**
+**6. Once the type of operation is obtained, we perform each operation in separate if statement block as highlighted below:**

 **(a).For Arithmetic operation** *(Refer to basic calculator)*